 Professor in Design for Sustainable Futures

-Her recent curation of ‘Alive, New Design Frontiers’ www.thisisalive.com questions the emerging role of the designer when working with living materials and technologies such as synthetic biology and clearly establishes a new original framework for designing with the living.
-It is in this key area that her contribution to new knowledge is recognised at international level.
-One of Collet’s characteristics is that she engages in different research roles, from designer, to curator and educator.
+Her curatorial approach questions the emerging role of the designer when working with living materials and technologies such as synthetic biology, and establishes an original framework for designing with the living.
+Her design research project Biolace has been exhibited around the world in 30 international shows including the Universal Expo in 2015 and has been widely cited in book publications and catalogues.
+One of Collet’s characteristics is that she takes on different research roles, from designer, to curator and educator.
 This enables her to develop an informed critique of both the design outputs and the design contexts, from making knowledge to framing knowledge.

-Her work has been featured in international exhibitions and she regularly contributes to conferences on the subject of textile futures, biodesign, biomimicry, synthetic biology, future manufacturing, sustainable design and climate change.
-Collet is a prolific design researcher and works at local, national and international levels.
-She is also Director of the Design & Living Systems Lab at Central Saint Martins, a research lab dedicated to explore the intersection of biology and design.
+Carole’s work has been featured in international exhibitions and she regularly contributes to conferences on the subject of textile futures, biodesign, biomimicry, synthetic biology, future manufacturing and bio-materiality, sustainable design, design for the bioeconomy and climate change.